LewisGet/for_resume_code/readme.md

 let's build a online card game with django server first.

-first time using this framework, it will take a while.
+this is my first time using this framework, it will take a while.

 # Getting start